Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Introduction

 We study the long-time behavior of solutions to shape and topology optimization problems governed by the time-dependent Navier–Stokes equations.
 The optimization problem is formulated on a finite time horizon, whereas the shape variable is assumed to be time independent.
 Our primary interest lies in the convergence properties of the optimal shapes as the time horizon tends to infinity.

-Shapes are represented implicitly by a phase-field variable $\varphi$ defined on a fixed hold-all domain $\Omega\subset \mathbb{R}^2$.
-Within this phase-field framework, we consider the following optimization problem:
+Shapes are represented implicitly by a \jshsb{stationary} phase-field variable $\varphi$ defined on a fixed hold-all domain $\Omega\subset \mathbb{R}^2$.
+Within this framework, we consider the following optimization problem:

-This formulation can be interpreted as a tracking-type optimization problem for a target velocity field $\bu_d$ in the space $L^2(0,T;L^2(\Omega))$, augmented by a perimeter regularization term expressed through the Ginzburg--Landau energy functional $\mathbb{E}_{\varepsilon}$.
-The control acts as coefficient in the state equation.
-For a detailed description of the model and assumptions, we refer to Section~\ref{sec:setup}.
+\jshsr{where $(\bu,p): \Omega \to \mathbb{R}^2\times \mathbb{R}$ corresponds to the velocity-pressure pair of the fluid, $\mu$ is the kinematic viscosity, $\bf$ denotes an external force acting on the fluid, $\bg$ is a given Dirichlet data acting on the boundary, and $\bu_0$ is the initial velocity of the fluid.
+The function $\chi_\omega$ is the characteristic function for the subdomain $\omega\subset \Omega$ of observation, and $\alpha_\varepsilon$ and $\beta_\varepsilon$ are Brinkman-type interpolating functions which model the influence of the shape on the fluid system.
+This formulation can be interpreted as a classical $L^2$ tracking-type optimization problem for a target velocity field $\bu_d$, augmented by a perimeter regularization term expressed through the Ginzburg--Landau energy functional $\mathbb{E}_{\varepsilon}$.
+Since the phase-field variable $\varphi$ acts as coefficient in the state equation, the shape/topology optimization problem is rendered into a minimization problem with PDE constraints, where now $\varphi$ acts as control.
+This enables us to invoke the well developed machinery from PDE constrained optimization, found for example in \cite{hinze2009}, for the analytical and numerical treatment of this optimization problem.} For a detailed description of the model and assumptions, we refer to Section~\ref{sec:setup}.

+\jshsr{ We note that in fluid dynamic optimization problems, frequently channel flows are considered which call for imposing boundary conditions that model inflow and/or outflow.
+Usually, one considers the so-called do-nothing \cite{heywood1996artificial} or the directional do-nothing boundary condition \cite{braack2014directional}.
+However, existence (do-nothing) and/or uniqueness (directional do nothing) results for weak solutions are lacking, rendering it not possible to work with reduced cost functionals, which we extensively use for the analysis in Section \ref{sec:optProblems}.
+Moreover, with the directional do-nothing conditions we are also faced with non-smoothness issues, which affect the differentiability of the control to state operator. }

 \paragraph*{Contribution} The highlight of this article is the inquiry of the asymptotic behavior of the optimal values of $J_T$.
 To do so, we compare the evaluations of $J_T$ on their global optimizers against the optimal value of a corresponding problem with a stationary flow field, see Theorem~\ref{thm:asymp}.
 As a consequence, we show that global minimizers of $J_T$ converge to a global minimizer of the stationary problem as $T\to \infty$, see Theorem~\ref{thm:phiInftyIsMin}.